Alan Aldridge

 Alan Aldridge (8 July 1938 – 17 February 2017) was a British artist, graphic designer and illustrator.
-He is best known for his psychedelic artwork made for books and record covers by The Beatles and The Who.
+He is best known for his psychedelic artwork made for books and record covers by The Beatles and The Who and for creating the original design that was used to create the Tongue and lips logo of the Rolling Stones.
+His bold, surreal, and colorful style was unique and different compared to the more restrained 'Swiss style' during his time.

 Personal life

-Aldridge was born in North London and lived in Los Angeles, California.
-He is survived by 8 children: fashion photographer Miles Aldridge, model and social activist Saffron Aldridge and Marc from his first marriage to Rita Farthing; two sons, Pim and Toby, from a relationship with Andrea Gayler; and two daughters, models Lily Aldridge and Ruby Aldridge, and a son, James, from his second marriage to Laura Lyons, which also ended in divorce.
-He has 11 grandchildren.
-On 17 February 2017, his daughter Lily announced his death via Instagram.
+Aldridge was born in North London but moved and lived in Los Angeles, California in the 1980s, searching for opportunities in film and design.
+On 17 February 2017, his death was announced via Instagram.

+When he died, he left behind 8 children: fashion photographer Miles Aldridge, model and social activist Saffron Aldridge and Marc from his first marriage to Rita Farthing; two sons, Pim and Toby, from a relationship with Andrea Galer; and two daughters, models Lily Aldridge and Ruby Aldridge, and a son, James, from his second marriage to Laura Lyons, which also ended in divorce.
+He was given 11 grandchildren.

+One of his important but unfinished projects was The Gnole, a fantasy novel he wrote which was later picked up for a potential film adaptation.
+Although the movie was never produced, it remains as one of his notable creative works.